iTwin/itwinjs-core/docs/learning/backend/ConcurrencyControl.md

  1. Call [Model.buildConcurrencyControlRequest]($imodeljs-backend.Model.buildConcurrencyControlRequest) and [Element.buildConcurrencyControlRequest]($imodeljs-backend.Element.buildConcurrencyControlRequest) to discover what locks and codes would be needed before making local changes.

  1. Call [ConcurrencyControl.request]($imodeljs-backend.ConcurrencyControl.request) to request the locks and/or codes that the planned local operations will require.
 This may send a request to iModelHub.
-  ==> If the request fails, roll back the local transaction and cancel the local operation.
+  * ==> If the request fails, roll back the local transaction and cancel the local operation.
  1. If the request succeeds, go ahead and make the planned local changes and then call [IModelDb.saveChanges]($imodeljs-backend.IModelDb.saveChanges).

  This approach is the safest way to avoid conflicts.
 It requires that the app must plan ahead before making local changes.

- Note that sending a request to iModelHub is a relative expensive operation.
+ > Sending a request to iModelHub is a relative expensive operation.
 Therefore to batch up requests for locks and/or Codes.

 ### Acquiring locks and/or codes in bulk mode

  1. Insert or update models and elements.

  1. Call [ConcurrencyControl.request]($imodeljs-backend.ConcurrencyControl.request) to request the locks and codes that those local operations require.
-  ==> If the request fails, call [IModelDb.cancelChanges]($imodeljs-backend.IModelDb.cancelChanges) to roll back the local transaction.
+  * ==> If the request fails, call [IModelDb.cancelChanges]($imodeljs-backend.IModelDb.cancelChanges) to roll back the local transaction.
  1. If the request succeeds, call [IModelDb.saveChanges]($imodeljs-backend.IModelDb.saveChanges) to commit the local transaction.

  Using bulk mode is simpler than using the preemptive approach, but it carries the risk that you must abandon all of your changes in case of a locking or code-reservation conflict.
 Use this approach only if you know that your changes are isolated such that conflicts are unlikely.